 I work very hard to maintain each particular student’s individuality as an artist.
-That said, I have always been very attracted to a beautiful sound.
 A bassist’s sound should be their own – individual, effortless, an expression of their personality.

-- Having the opportunity to perform with orchestras all over the nation and the world as soloist – from Brazil, to Alaska, to Texas, and most recently in 2015, with the Winston-Salem Symphony and Boise Philharmonic to perform a piece called Katabasis written for my cello/bass duo, Low and Lower, by the remarkable composer (and UNCSA faculty member) Lawrence Dillon.
+- Performed with orchestras all over the nation and the world as soloist – from Brazil, to Alaska, to Texas and with the Winston-Salem Symphony and Boise Philharmonic to perform Katabasis" written for cello/bass duo Low and Lower, by Lawrence Dillon

 Awards, Recognitions and Honors

-- 3rd Prize in the International Society of Bassists Solo Competition (1997)
+- Third Prize in the International Society of Bassists Solo Competition, 1997

 - International Society of Bassists